GazzaJ/CI-MS4-RefereE-pay/README.md

  Highlights a Stop or Cancel function for changes, but more importantly highlight actions which could result in data being permanently removed or changed.

 ##### **Navigation Design**
-I have used a standard Materialize, mobile responsive navbar for W3Recipes.
+I have used a standard Bootstrap, mobile responsive navbar for RefereE-Pay.
 The menu items change depending on the user's status (logged-in or not).
  - New users only see: Home, Sign-up and Log-in
  - Once signed-up users are able to see the full menu list which enables them to interact with the whole app.